iisc-seal/droidracer/readme-droidRacer.txt

    (3) emulator ID
    E.g., org.tomdroid 9998 5554  #to test Tomdroid app running on emulator-5554

+2. Before starting DroidRacer run through ModelCheckingServer add
+   <app-process-name, app's main Activity> to intentAppMap HashMap in ABCServer.java inside
+   ModelCheckingServer/src .
+Samples for this can be found in ABCServer.java

-2. Make sure configuration file abc.txt is copied to /mnt/sdcard/Download folder of emulator and AbcClientApp app is installed.
+3. Make sure configuration file abc.txt is copied to /mnt/sdcard/Download folder of emulator and AbcClientApp app is installed.
 This app is needed to communicate with the ModelCheckingServer.

-3. To inspect the trace file abc_log.txt in the middle of testing run issue a pull using adb tool from the location /data/data/<process-name-of-app-under-test>/abc_log.txt
+4. To inspect the trace file abc_log.txt in the middle of testing run issue a pull using adb tool from the location /data/data/<process-name-of-app-under-test>/abc_log.txt

-4. If you want to only generate trace and not perform race detection then search and comment out Thread.currentThread().abcPrintRacesDetectedToFile(); Thread.currentThread().abcComputeMemoryUsedByRaceDetector();
+5. If you want to only generate trace and not perform race detection then search and comment out Thread.currentThread().abcPrintRacesDetectedToFile(); Thread.currentThread().abcComputeMemoryUsedByRaceDetector();
    Thread.currentThread().abcPrintRacesDetectedToFile();
    lines from /frameworks/base/core/java/android/os/ModelCheckingDriver.java and re-build and run

-5. Some apps may need initializations like one time logins, accepting an agreement etc.
+6. Some apps may need initializations like one time logins, accepting an agreement etc.
    You may want to test the app after these initializations and may not want to repeat these non-interesting aspects in each run.
 If the app has the capability to remember these initializations even after the app is Force-Quit and restarted, DroidRacer can